 - Sec.
-79: [Daimler Chrysler India (P.) Ltd. [2009] 29 SOT 202 (PUNE)] - Unless a company in which public is substantially interested, any change in shareholding beyond 51% would disentitle the company to carry forward and set-off the accumulated losses - Benefit granted when an Indian subsidiary has an Indian parent company whose shares are listed on any recognized stock exchange of its domicile country, i.e., India, but not granted it has a German parent company shares of which were listed in any stock exchange in its domiciled country, i.e., Germany. - No rational basis for this differentiation in treatment. - Therefore, Art.
+79: [Daimler Chrysler India (P.) Ltd. [2009] 29 SOT 202 (PUNE)] - Unless a company in which public is substantially interested, any change in shareholding beyond 51% would disentitle the company to carry forward and set-off the accumulated losses - Benefit granted when an Indian subsidiary has an Indian parent company whose shares are listed on any recognized stock exchange of its domicile country, i.e., India, but not granted when an Indian Subsidiary has a German parent company whose shares were listed in any stock exchange in its domiciled country, i.e., Germany - No rational basis for this differentiation in treatment - Therefore, Art.
 24(5) overrides Sec.
-79 in this case.
+79 in this case